A General Framework for the Semantics of Type Theory: Introduction

 \section{Introduction}

 One of the key steps in the semantics of type theory and logic is to establish a correspondence between \emph{theories} and \emph{models}.
 Every theory generates a model called its \emph{syntactic model}, and every model has a theory called its \emph{internal language}.
-Classical examples are: simply typed \(\lambda\)-calculi and cartesian closed categories \parencite{lambek1986higher}; extensional Martin-L\"{o}f theories and locally cartesian closed categories \parencite{seely1984locally}; first-order theories and hyperdoctrines \parencite{seely1983hyperdoctrines}; higher-order theories and elementary toposes \parencite{lambek1986higher}.
+Classical examples are: simply typed \(\lambda\)-calculi and cartesian closed categories \parencite{lambek1986higher}; generalized algebraic theories and contextual categories \parencite{cartmell1978generalised}; extensional Martin-L\"{o}f theories and locally cartesian closed categories \parencite{seely1984locally}; first-order theories and hyperdoctrines \parencite{seely1983hyperdoctrines}; higher-order theories and elementary toposes \parencite{lambek1986higher}.
 Recently, homotopy type theory \parencite{hottbook} is expected to provide an internal language for what should be called ``elementary \((\infty, 1)\)-toposes''.
-As a first step, \textcite{kapulkin2017internal} showed that there is an equivalence between dependent type theories with intensional identity types and finitely complete \((\infty,1)\)-categories.
+As a first step, \textcite{kapulkin2017internal} showed that there is an equivalence between intensional Martin-L{\"o}f theories and finitely complete \((\infty,1)\)-categories.

 As there exist correspondences between theories and models for almost all type theories and logics, it is natural to ask if one can define a general notion of a type theory or logic and establish correspondences between theories and models uniformly.
-First, we clarify what we mean by ``type theory'', ``logic'', ``theory'' and ``model''.
+First, we clarify what we informally mean by ``type theory'', ``logic'', ``theory'' and ``model''.
 By a \emph{type theory} or \emph{logic} we mean a formal system for deriving judgments which is specified by a collection of inference rules.
-For example, first-order logic is a logic and has inference rules for manipulating logical connectives and quantifiers such as \(\land\) and \(\forall\).
-For a type theory or logic \(\tth\), by a \emph{\(\tth\)-theory} or \emph{theory over \(\tth\)} we mean a set of symbols and axioms written in \(\tth\), while by a \emph{model of \(\tth\)} we mean a mathematical structure that admits an interpretation of the inference rules of \(\tth\).
-For example, a first-order theory is a theory over first-order logic and consists of type symbols, term symbols, predicate symbols and axioms, while a hyperdoctrine is a model of first-order logic and interprets, for instance, the universal quantifier \(\forall\) as a right adjoint.
+For example, first-order logic is a logic and has inference rules for logical connectives and quantifiers such as \(\land\) and \(\forall\).
+For a type theory or logic \(\tth\), by a \emph{\(\tth\)-theory} or \emph{theory over \(\tth\)} we mean a set of constants and axioms written in \(\tth\), while by a \emph{model of \(\tth\)} we mean a mathematical structure that admits an interpretation of the inference rules of \(\tth\).
+For example, a first-order theory is a theory over first-order logic and consists of type constants, term constants, predicate constants and axioms, while a hyperdoctrine is a model of first-order logic and interprets, for instance, the universal quantifier \(\forall\) as a right adjoint.